 Naqsh-e Jahan Square, meaning “pattern of the world” is one of the world’s largest squares.
-This wonderful square was built during the reign of Shah Abbas the Great, in a vast garden called Naqsh-e Jahan which is attributed to the Seljuk period.
-It is surrounded by four precious architectural elements including Imam Mosque, Sheikh Lotfollah Mosque, Ali Qapu Palace and Qeysarieh Portal.
+This wonderful square constructed during the reign of Shah Abbas the Great.
+It was built in a vast garden called Naqsh-e Jahan which is attributed to the Seljuk period.
+There are four precious architectural elements areound the square including Imam Mosque, Sheikh Lotfollah Mosque, Ali Qapu Palace and Qeysarieh Portal.

-The marvelous mosque of Imam is located on the south side of Naghsh-e Jahan Square.
-It was constructed in the Safavid era by the order of Shah Abbas the Great.
-The blue-tiled mosaics, turquoise minarets and stunning dome of the mosque have impressed many visitors; also, another interesting feature of the mosque is the echo of sound under its dome.
+You can visit this marvelous mosque on the south side of Naghsh-e Jahan Square.
+Shah Abbas Safavid has ordered to build Imam Mosque (Shah Mosque).
+Above all, the blue-tiled mosaics, turquoise minarets and stunning dome of the mosque have impressed many visitors.
+Additionally, another interesting feature of the mosque is the echo of sound under its dome.

 Sheikh Lotfollah Mosque

-Sheikh Lotfollah Mosque is the masterpiece of the Safavid Dynasty that is placed in the eastern side of Naqsh-e Jahan Square.
-The mosque was built between 1602 and 1619 to commemorate Sheikh Lotfollah al-Misi, the Shiite Lebanese scholar.
-The most remarkable feature of the mosque is its circular dome with its infinitely beautiful calligraphies and paintings.
+Sheikh Lotfollah Mosque is the masterpiece of the Safavid Dynasty.
+This mosque is placed in the eastern side of Naqsh-e Jahan Square.
+Basically, it was built between 1602 and 1619 to commemorate Sheikh Lotfollah al-Misi, the Shiite Lebanese scholar.
+After all, the most remarkable feature of the mosque is its circular dome with its infinitely beautiful calligraphies and paintings.

 Ali Qapu Palace

-Ali Qapu Palace is one of the magnificent buildings of the Safavid era that is located on the western side of Naghsh-e Jahan Square.
-This royal palace was constructed by the order of Shah Abbas I in the late 16th century.
+Ali Qapu Palace is one of the magnificent buildings of the Safavid era.
+You’ll find the palace on the western side of Naghsh-e Jahan Square.
+Shah Abbas I in the late 16th century, ordered to construct this royal palace.
 This six-storey palace with 48 meter height is decorated beautifully by an attractive wooden ceiling and complicated inlay works.

 Chehel Sotoon Palace